Tey-Shiwei/Project-List/README.md

 # Project-List
-Projects done during NUS Masters, view the Report.pdf to understand more about each topic.
+Projects done during NUS Masters, view the Report.pdf or source codes to understand more about each topic.

 1. Kaggle: Binary classification on time series data, Rank 5/28
 2. Kaggle: Malware detection based on features extracted from API calls, Rank 14/38